 You should have received 2 letters — one from your current insurance company and one from the Marketplace.

 No matter what plan you want to enroll in, we strongly recommend that you update your Marketplace application with your expected income and household information.
 Then compare your current plan to what’s available for 2023.
 Select a plan by December 15, 2022 for coverage that starts January 1, 2023.

 If you don’t enroll in a new plan by December 15, 2022, you may be automatically enrolled in or matched with a 2023 plan.
 That way you'll be covered on January 1, 2023.
 If you don’t pay the first premium, the plan won’t be activated.
 Preview 2023 plans with personalized price estimates right now.

 You can change plans until January 15, 2023, even if the coverage you were automatically re-enrolled in has started.
 Learn about your choices if you were automatically enrolled.

 Yes.
 But the only way to get a premium tax credit and other savings is to buy your plan through the Marketplace.

 If you know your income is too high to qualify you for a premium tax credit, you may want to explore plans outside the Marketplace.

-Update your application as soon as November 1, 2018.
-Select a plan by December 15, 2018, and you'll have the right amount of savings, and the plan you want, starting January 1, 2019.
+Update your application and select a plan by January 15, 2023.
+Select a plan by December 15, 2022, and you'll have the right amount of savings, and the plan you want, starting January 1, 2023.